-Despite wide use of gradient on-line parameter based identifiers, LS adaptive algorithms with forgetting factor are developed to be capable of faster settling and/or being less sensitive to measurement noises in \cite{guler1},\cite{guler2}.
-Such properties being justified by simulation and experiment results.
-LS parameter estimation have been used for convergence and robustness analysis in either indirect adaptive controllers or combination of indirect adaptive controller with direct one \cite{ls3,ls4,ls6,ls7,ls9,ls10,ls11,cho,krstic,karafyllis2018,jiang2015}.
+Despite wide use of gradient based online parameter identifiers, LS adaptive algorithms with forgetting factor are developed to be capable of faster settling and/or being less sensitive to measurement noises.
+Such properties have been justified by various simulation and experimental results \cite{guler1,guler2,ls_app4,slotine, koksal}.
+LS-based online parameter identification has been used for achieving better convergence and robustness to measurement noises in indirect adaptive control schemes as well as integrated direct/indirect adaptive control procedures \cite{ls3,ls4,ls6,ls7,ls9,ls10,ls11,cho,krstic,karafyllis2018,jiang2015}.

-In addition to the existing LS based adaptive control theory studies, there are some publications in the recent literature on real-time applications to robotic manipulators \cite{ls_app3,ls_app4,ls_app7}, unmanned aerial vehicles \cite{ls_app1,ls_app8}, and passenger vehicles \cite{vahidi,bae,pavkovic2009,acosta2016,chen2018,seyed2019,patra2015}.

-Most of the existing studies on LS based adaptive control follow the indirect approach as opposed to direct adaptive control.
-One reason for this is that the analysis of direct adaptive control is complicated for producing an LS based adaptive control scheme in the Lyapunov-based design.
-Unlike indirect ones, in direct adaptive control schemes, the estimated parameters are those directly used in the adaptive control laws without any intermediate step.
+In addition to the existing mathematical LS based adaptive control design studies, there are some publications in the recent literature on real-time applications, including those on robotic manipulators \cite{ls_app3,ls_app4,ls_app7, slotine}, unmanned aerial vehicles \cite{ls_app1,ls_app8,koksal}, and passenger vehicles \cite{vahidi,bae,pavkovic2009,acosta2016,chen2018,seyed2019,patra2015}.
+Most of the existing studies on LS based adaptive control follow the indirect approach as opposed to the direct adaptive control.
+One reason for this is that constructive Lyapunov analysis of direct adaptive control is complicated for producing an LS based adaptive control scheme.